christofolo/christofolo.github.io/musictheory.md

 ![ ]({{ site.baseurl }}/images/chromatic scale.png){: .mx-auto.d-block :}

 __Remember:__ There is a half-step between ALL notes.
-However, the only two natural note pairs that are a half-step apart are E to F and B to C. You'll also notice that the 5th fret of the low E string is an A, which is the same pitch as the open A string.
+However, the only two natural note pairs that are a half-step apart are E to F and B to C.

 ## Part 7: Whole Steps and Half Steps

 The 221-2221 formula describes how big of a step you move from one note to the next.
 A half step is the smallest step that you can take.
 You only move 1 fret with a half-step.
 A whole step is 2 half-steps.

 The 221-2221 formula can also be called WWH-WWWH.
-W represents a whole step.
-H represents a half step.
+"W" represents a whole step (moving 2 frets).
+"H" represents a half step (moving just 1 fret).

 ![ ]({{ site.baseurl }}/images/c-major-scale-with-chromatic.png){: .mx-auto.d-block :}

+1. We have chosen "C" to be our tonic.
+2. Move a __whole step__ (2 half steps), the next note in the scale is D.
+3. Move a __whole step__ (2 half steps), the next note in the scale is E.
+4. Move a __half step__, the next note in the scale is F.
+5. Move a __whole step__ (2 half steps), the next note in the scale is G.
+6. Move a __whole step__ (2 half steps), the next note in the scale is A.
+7. Move a __whole step__ (2 half steps), the next note in the scale is B.
+8. Move a __half step__, the final note in the scale is C again.

+Because there are so many W's, I like to separate it like this WWH - W - WWH.
+There are 2 "WWH" pieces and they are "attached" with a "W" piece.
+Or you can just continue using the 221-2221 formula.

 Practice Exercises: